NDN-Surya/Nova-Mart-Retail-Analysis/README.md

 The repository contains the following key components:

 - **`Data Analysis & Visualization.ipynb`**: Jupyter Notebook containing the data analysis process, including data cleaning, exploration, and visualization.
-- **`Analysis Presentation.pdf`**: A presentation slides  summarizing the key findings and insights from the analysis. ( DATA STORYTELLING INSPIRED FROM Storytelling with Data: A Data Visualization Guide for Business Professionals BOOK BY COLE  NUSSBAUME KNAFLIC r
+- **`Analysis Presentation.pdf`**: A presentation slides  summarizing the key findings and insights from the analysis. ( DATA STORYTELLING INSPIRED FROM Storytelling with Data: A Data Visualization Guide for Business Professionals BOOK BY COLE  NUSSBAUME KNAFLIC